darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 }
 ```

-Moreover, the "KeInsertQueueApc" will insert the APC to the queue, if successful, the thread that was previously created in usermode space will be resumed by calling "NtResumeThread".
-This will execute the 24 byte shellcode in the target process and then the big shellcode (2nd argument of "ExecuteShellCode" function) will be later executed by another APC via the NormalRoutine APC "sub_140006840" passed to "KeInitializeAPC", refer to Figure 14.
+Furthermore, after the APC is initialized, the "KeInsertQueueApc" function is used to insert the APC into the queue.
+If the insertion is successful, the thread that was previously created in user-mode space will be resumed by invoking the "NtResumeThread" function.
+This action triggers the execution of the 24-byte shellcode within the target process.

+Subsequently, the larger shellcode (which is the second argument of the "ExecuteShellCode" function) will be executed by another APC.
+This occurs through the NormalRoutine APC, denoted as "sub_140006840", which is passed to the "KeInitializeAPC" function, as shown in Figure 14.
+The NormalRoutine APC, when triggered, will execute the big shellcode within the target process.

+This sequence of actions allows for the staged execution of the shellcode, starting with the initial 24-byte shellcode and followed by the larger, more complex shellcode.
+The use of APCs provides a mechanism to execute code within the target process while maintaining control and coordination from the user-mode space.

 ![Figure 14: Executing the kernel mode APC](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image16.png)